4.6/5 stars from 1284 reviews

 Pressure washing insurance can help you access right-now opportunities and protect yourself from future financial risks.
 And with Thimble, you can make it happen all with a few clicks.

 To better understand why pressure washing liability insurance works, you should consider the different kinds of risks a typical policy could respond to.
-With the purchase of a Pressure Washing Liability Insurance Policy, you will be protected against claims of bodily injury and third party property damage, and associated defense costs and medical expenses.
+With the purchase of Pressure Washing Liability Insurance, you will be protected against claims of third-party bodily injury and property damage.
+Here are a few examples of liabilities that Pressure Washing Insurance covers:

 To reach your clients’ porch and pressure wash it, you have to walk through their home and, most importantly, their in-house rare gems collection.
 As you make your way to the porch, your elbow grazes a gem’s display case, which was already perched precariously.
 The display case shifts, and the gem falls to the ground, shattering into thousands of pieces.
 Your client demands compensation for the gem, and it’s no small sum.
 You’re able to file a claim with your pressure washing General Liability Insurance policy for third party damage, so you don’t have to bankroll the gem replacement out-of-pocket.